DCNick3/shin-translation-tools/README.md

 On Switch, you would need to first dump the game with [nxdumptool](https://github.com/DarkMatterCore/nxdumptool) and then extract the romfs files with [hactoolnet](https://github.com/Thealexbarney/LibHac).

+When dealing with PS Vita files, make sure that you have the files decrypted.

 shin engine usually packages its files into one or two `.rom` files: `data.rom` and sometimes `patch.rom`.
 You would need to obtain them first.